Easy DIY Escape Room Puzzle Ideas You Can Use Today!

 Choose your Escape Room Theme

-If you are planning your first DIY escape room, this part is super fun.
-Top tip: Don’t spend too much time pondering your escape room theme.
-The theme is just the starting point; the important part of the game is the various puzzles and challenges you create.
+Picking your escape room theme is super fun.
+Top tip: Don’t spend too much time pondering over it.
+It is just the starting point; the important part of the game is the various puzzles and challenges you create.

-- A Movie Escape Room Theme- think Indiana Jones, Marvel films, or any favorites.
+- A Movie Escape Room Theme – Indiana Jones, Marvel films, and Goonies would be fun or any of your favorites.

 - Book series – Harry Potter or Hunger Games are great themes.